-What you need to do now:
+What you need to do now

-Register on the programme
+Register for the programme on e-bridge

-Via e-bridge

-Identify your mentor (via your HOD) and arrange to meet to discuss your CPS
+Identify your mentor and arrange to meet to discuss your CPS

 Plan your attendance at the CPS workshop/sessions.
 Timetables will be available in advance and you can book workshops via Eventbrite using the links sent to you via email.